mpc-qt/mpc-qt/README.md

 ## Prequisities

-You need the Qt5 sdk installed and an edition of libmpv.
+**For plebs:**  You need the Qt5 sdk installed and an edition of libmpv.
 On ubuntu you can install them with

 >sudo apt-get install qtcreator libmpv-dev

 If you want Qt5 documentation in Qt Creator, add *qt5-doc* to that command.

-However, I recommend compiling libmpv from git head due to the fast development pace of mpv and old packages in package repositories.
-(I develop against mpv's head.)
-So you may want to follow the instructions at [mpv-build] while making sure to place the line `--enable-libmpv-shared` inside the `mpv_options` file before building as it says.
-The libmpv api does not change much however, so you should be okay if you don't feel like doing this and are willing to put up with missing features.
+Beware that this may result in unguaranteed behaviour because package versions usually lag by a version or so.

+**For pros:**  Install qt sdk and compile [libmpv] from git head with ``--enable-libmpv-shared``.

 ## I don't know git, how do I run this?